Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Simulations and Validation

-{\bf Dual-energy X-ray image decomposition.} Accurate detection of lung nodules using dual-energy chest X-ray imaging is an important diagnostic task to find the early sign of lung cancers \cite{nLCAIVM2010}.
-Unfortunately, the presence of ribs, clavicles overlapped with soft tissues and environmental noise makes it quite challenging to detect subtle nodules.
-Accurate separation of bone from soft tissues is quite helpful to make correct diagnosis.
-In this experiment, we assumed that we had a series of X-ray images which were mixtures of soft and bone tissues and noise.
-The mixed soft and bone tissues formed their nonnegative common components.
-Our aim was to extract separated soft and bone tissues.
-We generated four sets of sources whose first two common components were respectively the soft and bone tissues and the other eight components were drawn from independent uniform distributions between 0 and 1 to model interference.
-They were mixed via different mixing matrices whose elements were drawn from independent uniform distributions between 0 and 1.
-It is known that the sources in this example are highly correlated and consequently they cannot be separated by using ICA methods.
-Due to the presence of random dense noise, they are also uneasy to be separated by using ordinary NMF algorithms on each single set of mixtures.
-As the soft and bone tissues existed in all images, we ran COBE to extract the basis of common sources and then used CNFE to extract the soft and bone tissues.
-One typical realization is shown in \figurename \ref{figLung}(b). \figurename \ref{figLung}(d) displays four samples of nonnegative components extracted by using the nLCA-IVM method \cite{nLCAIVM2010}.
-Due to the presence of dense noise (thus the identifiability conditions of nLCA-IVM are not satisfied here), nLCA-IVM cannot extract the desired source images in this example.
-This experiment shows how the proposed method can be used to extract common nonnegative features, or equivalently, used as nonnegative high correlation analysis.
+{\bf Dual-energy X-ray image decomposition.} Dual-energy chest X-ray imaging is a diagnostic tool for early signs of lung cancer \cite{nLCAIVM2010}, however, the ribs, clavicles overlapped with soft tissues, and environmental noise make it challenging to detect affected lung nodules.
+To this end, we assumed a mixing model of bones, soft tissues and noise, where the former two were considered nonnegative common components.
+We considered four sets of sources $\mats{S}\in\Real^{26,896\times10}$, $n=1,2,3,4$, for which the first two common components were respectively the soft and bone tissues (both nonnegative) and the remaining eight components were drawn from independent uniform distributions between 0 and 1 to model the interference.
+The elements of nonnegative mixing matrices $\mats{M}\in\Real^{20\times 10}$, $n=1,2,3,4$, were also drawn from independent uniform distributions between 0 and 1.
+Then four set of observations were generated by using $\mats{Y}=\mats{SM}^T$.
+The sources in this example were highly correlated and could not be separated by ICA methods, while the presence of random dense noise makes the separation by ordinary NMF on each single set of mixtures difficult.
+We applied COBE to extract a basis of common sources (soft tissues and bones) followed by CNFE to separate the soft tissues and bones.
+One typical realization is shown in \figurename \ref{figLung}(b), while \figurename \ref{figLung}(d) displays four samples of nonnegative components extracted by nLCA-IVM \cite{nLCAIVM2010}.
+Owing to dense noise, the identifiability conditions of nLCA-IVM were not satisfied, and nLCA-IVM could not extract the desired source images, while COBE performed nonnegative high correlation analysis well.

-{\bf Human face clustering.} In this experiment we applied our method to human face images clustering.
-Three data sets were tested:

-{\emph{Yale Database\footnote{[Online]: \url{http://cvc.yale.edu/projects/yalefaces/yalefaces.html.}}.} The Yale face database contains 165 grayscale images of 15 individuals.
-There are 11 images per subject taken at different facial expression (happy, sad, sleepy, etc) or configuration (light, with/without glasses, etc).